lemonatio/proof-of-liabilities/README.md

 python3 verify.py -i proof.csv -r root.json
 ```

-Where, following the example described above the file `proof.csv` should contain one of the proofs that are obtained by running the `main.py` script and some additional information.
+Where, following the example described below in the creationg of a MST, the file `proof.csv` could contain one of the proofs that are obtained by running the `main.py` script and some additional public information.

 ```
 id,balances,proof,audit_id